neetusco/neetusco.github.io/README.md

 ## Introduction

 The cyclistic bike-share analysis case study is a Capstone Project of the Google Data Analytics Certificate course.
-Six steps of data analysis have benn followed in this project: Ask, Prepare, Process, Analyze, Share, and Act to answer the business question of a hypothetical scenario.
+Six steps of data analysis have been followed in this project: Ask, Prepare, Process, Analyze, Share, and Act to answer the business question of a hypothetical scenario.
 SQL is used to process and analyze the data and Tableau is used to visualize it.

 ## Scenario